 Bison are tough, confident animals that will often react aggressively when they sense danger.
 Many human activities can seem threatening to bison, so it’s always important to keep plenty of distance.

 Bison have excellent senses of hearing and smell, but they can’t see very well.
 Because of their poor eyesight, an entire herd can stampede if startled.

 Did you know?
 Bison can run up to 30 mph!

 Males display their fitness by charging and butting heads with other bulls, but they rarely fight to the death.

 Bison were once found from Alaska to northern Mexico, primarily in the grasslands and prairies of North America.
 Today, they occupy only about 1 percent of their former range.

-Herds can be found in parts of Alberta, British Columbia, Manitoba, Northwest Territories, Ontario and Saskatchewan in Canada, as well as Arizona, California, Idaho, Montana, South Dakota, Utah, Alaska and possibly Texas in the U.S. These modern herds are very fragmented, and their distribution is limited.
+Herds can be found in parts of Alberta, British Columbia, Manitoba, Northwest Territories, Ontario and Saskatchewan in Canada, as well as Arizona, California, Idaho, Montana, South Dakota, Utah, Wyoming, Alaska and possibly Texas in the U.S. These modern herds are very fragmented, and their distribution is limited.

 And finally, is “Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo” really a grammatically correct sentence?

 Yes!
 Although, the same can’t be said for “Bison bison bison bison bison bison bison bison.”
 Still don’t believe it?
 Let the creator of this mind-boggler help clear things up.